Jul 11, 2025

 Linux System and Services is an in-depth course requiring pre-existing experience with the Linux Operating System.
 Students will learn how to employ a system administrator role to manage user and group accounts to perform monitoring actions.
 Students will also learn about localization, internationalization, and character encoding.
 Exercises related to system time via timestamps, job scheduling with cron, and logging will also be used.
 Finally, students will be able to setup and configure commonly used services on Linux systems such as print, email, and databases.

-Prerequisite CST 06220 with a minimum grade of D- and (CST 09210 with a minimum grade of D- or CS 01210 with a minimum grade of D-)
+Prerequisite Courses: CST 06220 with a minimum grade of D- and (CST 09210 with a minimum grade of D- or CS 01210 with a minimum grade of D-)

-Attribute Code CAT, UGRD
+Course Attributes: CAT, UGRD

 • CST 06340 - Introduction to Azure Cloud Services